LMLK-seal/LLModel/README.md

 ![LLModel Chat Demo](https://github.com/LMLK-seal/LLModel/blob/main/LLModel.gif?raw=true)

-LLModel Chat is a PyQt5-based graphical user interface (GUI) application that allows users to interact with a local large language model (LLM) using the Llama library.
+LLModel Chat is a CPU only PyQt5-based graphical user interface (GUI) application that allows users to interact with a local large language model (LLM) using the Llama library.
 This application provides a user-friendly interface for loading and using LLM models, engaging in conversations, and even processing uploaded text or PDF files as context for the AI responses.

 ## Concept and Features